BipinAle/QuizAppMVVMJava/README.md

 - Keep track of the user's score
 - Timer based selection
 - Show a score at the end
+- Offline play is possible if data is alredy saved

 ## Technologies Used